Skip to main content

 Learning Objectives:

-• Understand the difference between a contribution and an exchange transaction
+• Distinguish between a contribution and an exchange transaction.

 • Identify conditional vs unconditional contributions, and barriers to conditional contributions.